Intern - Systems Neurobiology Laboratory, Dr. Kay Tye

 Employment History Include your last ten (10) years of employment history, or length of your employment history if less, including all positions (even those that are not relevant to this position) and periods of unemployment.
 Incomplete information could disqualify you from further consideration.

 This position will be assisting senior lab members in support of academic research projects.

 Initial work will be done off campus.
-This work will include processing of histological images and experimental videos, data analysis and assistance in the software development for a behavioral system used by the lab.
+This work will include processing of videos and behavioral data using machine learning tools, data analysis and assistance in the software development for a behavioral system used by the lab.
 Experience with tracking tool AlphaTracker is highly preferred.

 Lab Support (10%)